Bonito Tataki - A Balance Between Tradition and Refinement

 Chef's Tips:

-- Choosing ginger : Opt for fresh, young ginger, which has less spiciness and more sweetness, this will enrich the flavors.
+- Choosing the ginger : Opt for fresh, young ginger, which has less spiciness and more sweetness, this will enrich the flavors.